timschlechter/swagger-for-elasticsearch/README.md

 ### Features###
 * API documentation per index/alias
+* Documented APIs for every stored type
-* Automatically adapts to the version of you Elasticsearch installation
+* Automatically adapts to the version of your Elasticsearch installation
 * Includes a slightly modified version of [Swagger UI](https://github.com/swagger-api/swagger-ui) to make it easy to switch index/alias API's
-* Automatic generation of the documentation, just install the plugin and go!
+* Dynamic generation of the documentation, just install the plugin and go!

 Development